 - Do a 31 day sketchbook/journal challenge on your next trip

-This isn't just a goal for your twenties, but if you practice the same habits happy people have now, you'll have a happier life overall (not a bad deal, right?).
+This isn't just a goal for your twenties, but if you practice things that make happy people happy, you'll have a happier life overall (not a bad deal, right?).
 There are a few adjustments you can make to your busy, busy schedule to live a happier life.

 One other big tip for happiness?